Clearwater Termite Prevention

 8. Use a termite prevention spray

 Some people ask “Can you spray to prevent termites?”
-You can use liquid termite insecticides (termiticides) for soil & barrier treatment.
+You can use liquid termite insecticides (termiticides) for soil and barrier treatment.

-These spray termite treatments stop termites that are already inside your structure from getting to the soil to get the wetness that they require to survive.
-If you choose a liquid termite spray technique, it can provide you faster outcomes, and you are able to use it close to the termite invasion.
+These spray termite treatments stop termites that are currently inside your structure from getting to the soil to get the wetness that they require to survive.
+If you choose a liquid termite spray technique, it can offer you faster outcomes, and you are able to use it close to the termite invasion.

 9. Use a Non Repellent Insecticide like Taurus SC